royborgen/rmdups/README.md

 rmdups test.txt         Reads test.txt and removes duplicate lines
 ```

-##Example
+## Example
-We have the following file:
+Let's say we provide a file with the following content as argument:
 ```
 Fred
 Jeff